-Alice was the daughter of the Third Little Pig, the famous one who built the brick house that the wolf couldn’t blow down.
+Third Little Pig was the most famous one, the one who built the brick house that the wolf couldn’t blow down.
+Alice was the daughter of the Third Little Pig.
 Due to her father’s success with wolf-proof brick, everyone in Alice’s community wanted a brick house, and so her father became a professional brick house builder.
 They mined the nearby hills for minerals to make the cement mortar and chopped down a lot of trees to fuel the kilns to cook the bricks.
 Eventually, everyone had a sturdy brick house but they wondered why the streams were dirty and the air was thick and gray.

 Alice’s family’s brick house was the finest in the town.
 It was extremely wolf-proof and handsome.
 But she noticed that it took a lot of firewood to warm her house in the winter, and that it was uncomfortably hot in the summer.
 It was damp when the air was damp and dry when the air was dry.
 When she was old enough to build her own house, there were very few trees left and the cost of cement and brick was high.

 So she looked around for a better way of building, one that the wolf still couldn’t blow down but that didn’t involve so much mining and burning.
 She saw that the farmers had lots of straw bales left over from growing wheat, and started to wonder.
 Alice imagined what fun it would be to just stack up all those bales and put a roof on and have a house!
 She told her father her idea and he laughed gently.
 “Why would you want to do that when you could build a fine brick house?” he asked.